7.2 Inheritance

 }

-// Child Class: A Magician that inherits from Character
+// Child class: Magician inherits from Character

 class Magician extends Character {

-int mp; // Unique field for Magician
+int mp; // field unique to Magician

 void castSpell() {

-System.out.println("Magician " + name + " casts a fireball!
+System.out.println("Magician " + name + " casts Fireball!
 Boom!");

 }